James N. Cupp: World War II

 Cupp enlisted in the Navy on 15 May 1941 and entered the V-5 flight training program.
 He graduated at Naval Air Station Corpus Christi, Texas 9 January 1942 and was commissioned a second lieutenant in the United States Marine Corps, 27 February 1942.
 On 3 March 1942, he married Daphne Snider, of Fairfield, Iowa.
 Cupp then attended aerial photography training at Naval Air Station Pensacola, Florida.

 Cupp was attached to VMF-213, the Hell Hawks, in September 1942 at Marine Corps Air Station Ewa and later flew the Vought F4U Corsair.
 He had his crew paint Daphne "C", for his wife, on the engine cowling of his Corsair.
 He arrived at the Solomon Islands for his first combat tour on 3 April 1943.
 Cupp scored his first aerial victory on 15 July 1943 and was an ace three days later.
 During his tour he was credited with 13 1/2 or 13 aerial victories based on reports by his wingmen.
 According to Guttman (2005), he was officially credited with 12 victories.

-On 20 September 1943, Captain Cupp was shot down north of Kolombangara by a G4M1 Betty with an improvised gun unexpectedly mounted in its bomb bay; he was severely burned.
-He spent the next 18 months in hospitals, primarily Oak Knoll Naval Hospital in Oakland, California.
+On Sept.
+20, 1943, while on dawn patrol with two other squadron pilots, 1st Lt.
+F.V.
+Avery and 2nd Lt.
+J.M.
+Walley, Captain Cupp was shot down north of Kolombangara by a G4M1 Betty with an improvised gun unexpectedly mounted in its bomb bay; he was severely burned.
+He spent the next 18 months recovering from second-degree burns of his face, right hand and forearm and third-degree burns of both legs in hospitals, primarily Oak Knoll Naval Hospital in Oakland, California, according to the log books of 1st Lt.
+William C. "Doc" Livingood Sr., M.D., flight surgeon of VMF 213 in 1943.
 After that, he served as a Naval flight instructor.
 The war ended before he could return to the Pacific theater.

 Later career

 Cupp served in the Korean War and received his fourth Distinguished Flying Cross for service during the Battle of Chosin Reservoir where he was an air officer on the ground, responsible for directing close air support operations.

-After World War II, he served as commanding officer for VMO-6 in Tsingtao, China, HQ Squadron, 1st Marine Aircraft Wing in Tientsin, China, Marine Detachment (MARDET) Naval Air Station New Orleans, MARDET Naval Air Station Glenview, VMFT-10 at Marine Corps Air Station El Toro and Marine Air Control Squadron 1 in Taiwan.
+After World War II, he served as commanding officer for VMO-6 in Qingdao, China, HQ Squadron, 1st Marine Aircraft Wing in Tianjin, China, Marine Detachment (MARDET) Naval Air Station New Orleans, MARDET Naval Air Station Glenview, VMFT-10 at Marine Corps Air Station El Toro and Marine Air Control Squadron 1 in Taiwan.

 Colonel Cupp retired to Manassas, Virginia, in 1968, selling real estate until 1973.
 He died on 2 June 2004 and was buried at Stonewall Memory Gardens, Manassas, Virginia.